 (A) The state board of career colleges and schools is given the authority under section 3332.091 of the Revised Code to investigate any complaint, submitted in writing, by any person adversely affected by the actions of a certificate holder.
 Complaints must be submitted within six months after the violations allegedly were committed.
-In addition, the board may, upon its own initiative and independent of the filing of any complaints, conduct a preliminary investigation relating to any possible violations of section 3332.09 of the Revised Code.
+In addition, the board may, upon its own initiative and independent of the filing of any complaints, conduct a preliminary investigation relating to any possible violations of Chapter 3332. of the Revised Code.

 (B) The executive director or his or her designee, is therefore designated by, and on behalf of the board, to resolve complaints and enforce the provisions of the statutes and rules of the board.

 (C) The executive director will submit to the board, at each meeting, a list of the number of complaints currently under investigation.
 School and complainant names currently under investigation will not be disclosed during public board meetings.

 (D) If deemed necessary, the executive director may request the board to review a complaint for its recommendations.
 In such cases, all documentation pertaining to the nature and status of the complaint will be presented before the board by the executive director and/or his or her staff designee.